mikaelbr/traceur-cli/README.md

 # TODO

 1. Make it work with array/generator comprehensions.
+~~2.
+Add support for multiline/blocks~~
-2. Add support for multiline/blocks
+3. Add support for modules/requires
-3. Tests
+4. Tests